 As travel companions, their food and drink, a generational treasure of traditional dishes that are preserved and reinvented with signature cuisine.
-Its moles, its chapulines, its corn, its antojitos or its delicious mezcales are only a small part where to start.
-In order to enjoy it calmly and know where to go, we recommend you not to get lost when you pass by.
+Its moles, its chapulines, its corn, its antojitos, or its delicious mezcales are only a small part of where to start.
+To enjoy it calmly and know where to go, we recommend you not to get lost when you pass by.

 Street food at all times

 Mexico is a street food paradise, and Oaxaca, considered the culinary capital of the country, could not be less.
 Oaxaca's cuisine is present in its stalls, which occupy its streets and squares and congregate people at all times.
 The best thing you can do is walk through them in search of the many dishes they offer.
 A safe option is also to take a stroll through the traditional markets.
 November 20, a few meters from the Zócalo, is the most popular, but you can also visit others such as La Merced, or Benito Juárez.

 During this gastronomic tour, you must keep in mind that in this land corn is the king the territory of Oaxaca has more types of corn than any other - and many of the elaborations you will find in the menu such as corn (the corn cob), memelas, totopos istmeños, many tamales or tlayudas are obtained from it.
 Be sure to try the following:

 Tlayudas are perfect for any time of the day, it's a blunt bite as it's a large corn tortilla covered in lard, fried bean puree, Oaxacan quesillo, and tasajo (a dried beef).